gabeochoa/Cosmos/README.md

 Description
 -----

-Cosmos is focused on making it easy to find, buy, and sell commodities contracts.
+Cosmos is focused on making it easy to find and trade commodities.

 ------

-When it comes to commodities, the current systems are reserved for financial experts and professionals.
+When it comes to commodities, only financial experts and professionals can participate.

-Cosmos is changing that by allowing the general public to make their own decisions in the trillion dollar industry that is commodities.
+Cosmos is changing that, by allowing anyone to trade in this trillion dollar industry.

 Commodities date back to ancient Sumer.
 Trade wasn't complicated back then, and it shouldn't be now.